Contributed By Von Wobeser y Sierra, SC

-The Commerce Code provides a limitation on the type of remedies that can be granted, but some federal courts have held that the judge may grant other precautionary measures regulated in supplementary procedural laws if the circumstances to grant an interim measures are different from the ones described in the Commerce Code.
+The Commerce Code provides a limitation on the type of remedies that can be granted, but some federal courts have held that the judge may grant other precautionary measures regulated in supplementary procedural laws if the circumstances to grant an interim measure are different from the ones described in the Commerce Code.
 Also, federal courts have stated that the two grounds established by the Commerce Code should be interpreted in an ample and flexible manner.

 Mexican law does not expressly contemplate anti-suit injunctions to prevent parallel proceedings.

-A party may request the motion for obtaining injunctive relief to be dealt with on an urgent basis, even without hearing the other party, if the circumstances support the urgent nature of the measure.
+A party may request a motion for obtaining injunctive relief to be dealt with on an urgent basis, even without hearing the other party, if the circumstances support the urgent nature of the measure.
 In that case, courts usually rule on the issue within a week.

 Once a trial has started, injunctive relief can generally only be obtained after notice of the request has been given to the respondent.
 However, Mexican courts have granted injunctive relief ex parte if the plaintiff can demonstrate a certain urgency that justifies not waiting to notify the opposing party.
-However, once the injunctive relief has been granted, the respondent still has the opportunity to be heard, and submit challenges to reverse or modify the order.
+However, once the injunctive relief has been granted, the respondent still has the opportunity to be heard, and to submit challenges to reverse or modify the order.

-The applicant can be held liable for the damages suffered by the respondent if the respondent successfully discharges the injunction and proves that he suffered damages.
+The applicant can be held liable for the damages suffered by the respondent if the respondent successfully discharges the injunction and proves that he or she suffered damages.
 In fact, in order to obtain injunctive relief, the applicant must submit a guarantee for the potential damages caused to the party against whom the injunction will be issued.